 Support is always at hand, whether it be with questions of subject knowledge, teaching expertise or help with classroom management.
 All trainees have a mentor as well a core course tutor.

 Southfields has a great, and continually growing, reputation for expertise in classroom management techniques.
 Southfields has been visited by representitives of many schools situated across the London area, from Uxbridge to Hornsey, Battersea to Croydon.
-In July 2009 we were inspected by Ofsted which graded our training as outstanding!.
+When Ofsted visited us last time in 2013 they told us we were a Good provider.

 One of the key features of our training is that trainers of the professional studies component of the programme are experienced teachers whom the trainees can hear describe strategies and then go and observe them actually putting this into action in the classroom.